2raj2raj/bitcoin-educational-content/courses/sid202/en.md

 ### Node Startup and Chain Initialization Parameters

-To instruct an Elements node to operate as a standalone blockchain, several parameters must be used in conjunction.
+To instruct an Elements node to operate as a standalone blockchain, several parameters must be used in conjunction with each other.
 We'll take a look at each now and find out what they do.

 #### `validatepegin=0`
 As a standalone blockchain does not need to validate any peg-in or peg-out transactions, we need to disable those checks.
 With this setting, you do not need to run the Bitcoin client software or store a copy of the Bitcoin blockchain, as the Elements network will operate independently.